MohamedAbdalfatah/zUMIs-Pipline/README.md

 module load Python/3.8.6-GCCcore-10.2.0
 python3 2-lims_info_to_metadata.py -input_lims_info_file ../data/all_subproject_raw_lims_info.tsv -output_metadata_file ../data/metadata.tsv
 ```

 **STEP 3** (Some one will do it for you)

-Here we will as a help from some one to copy the files of fastq to "/scratch_isilon/groups/singlecell/shared/projects/copy_files/fastq_dir" this directory I will use it instead of proudaction, it will contain all of FASTQ related to cellranger for all of the projects and I will have permession to them.
+Here we will ask for a help from some one to copy the files of fastq to "/scratch_isilon/groups/singlecell/shared/projects/copy_files/fastq_dir" this directory I will use it instead of proudaction directory (since we don't have access to it), it will contain all of FASTQ related to cellranger for all of the projects and I will have permession to them.

 ```{}
 cd /scratch_isilon/groups/singlecell/shared/projects/copy_files